-The ApsaraDB Relational Database Service (RDS) is a stable and reliable online database service with auto-scaling capabilities.
-Based on Apsara’s distributed file system and high-performance storage technology, RDS supports MySQL, SQL Server and PostgreSQL, and provides a complete set of solutions for disaster recovery, backup, restoration, monitoring, migration and others to free you from the burden of operating and managing your own database.
+ApsaraDB for Relational Database Service (RDS) is a stable and reliable online database service with auto-scaling capabilities.
+Based on Apsara’s distributed file system and high-performance storage technology, RDS supports MySQL, SQL Server and PostgreSQL, and provides a complete set of solutions for disaster recovery, backup, restoration, monitoring, migration, and others to free you from the burden of operating and managing your own database.

 This document describes how to configure RDS through the RDS console, and help you better understand RDS features and functions.
 You may also manage the RDS through APIs and SDKs.

 If you need operators' help, you can click Ticket Service > Submit Ticket on the RDS console

 For more information about functions and pricing of RDS, log on to the

 Some product features or services described in this document may not be available at certain regions.
 See the relevant commercial contracts for specific Terms and Conditions.

 This document serves as the user guidance.
 No content in this document can constitute any express or implied warranty.

 Due to product version upgrade or other reasons, the content of this document is updated as needed.
 Make sure that the document version is consistent with the corresponding software version.